IdentityPython/pysaml2/doc/howto/sp.rst

     Which virtual organization this SP belongs to, can only be none or one.

 debug
-    Debug state, and integer.
-Presently just on/off.
+    Debug state, an integer.
+Presently just on (!= 0)/off (0) is supported.

 cache
-    If no cache file is defined, a in memory cache will be used to remember information received from IdPs and AAs.
+    If no cache file is defined, an in-memory cache will be used to remember information received from IdPs and AAs.
 If a file name is given that file will be used for persistent storage of the cache.